gitlabhq/gitlab-runner/docs/commands/README.md

 #### By name

-> **Note:** If there is more than one runner with the given name, only the first one will be removed

 ```shell
 gitlab-runner unregister --name test-runner
 ```

+NOTE: **Note:**
+If there is more than one runner with the given name, only the first one will be removed.

 #### All Runners